August 16th 1819: Peterloo massacre

 On this day in 1881 the nurse Mary Seacole died in London aged 76.
 Originally from Jamaica, the young Mary was taught her nursing skills by her mother.
 When war broke out in the Crimea, she applied to give medical assistance to wounded servicemen but was refused, and so gave treatment independently.
 Her patients admired ‘Mother Seacole’ and helped raised money for her after the war when she was left destitute.
 Despite her exemplary national service and popularity in Britain, Seacole faced discrimination at home due to her race and was unable to vote or hold public office.
 She has often been forgotten and placed in the shadow of famous Crimean War nurse Florence Nightingale, however in 2004 Seacole was voted the greatest Black Briton.

 May 11th 1812: Spencer Perceval assassinated

-On this day in 1812,Spencer Perceval became the first and only British Prime Minister to be assassinated when he was shot by John Bellingham in the lobby of the House of Commons.
+On this day in 1812 Spencer Perceval became the first and only British Prime Minister to be assassinated when he was shot by John Bellingham in the lobby of the House of Commons.
 Perceval became Tory Prime Minister in 1809 (replacing the Duke of Portland) and his administration had to deal with economic depression, Luddism and the ‘madness’ of King George III.
-He had initially been considered a weak Prime Minister, but things had been looking up for his administration until he was shot by Bellingham who was a merchant with a grievance against the government for supposedly not freeing him when he was imprisoned in Russia.
-Bellingham was hanged on 18th May.
+He had initially been considered a weak Prime Minister, but things had been looking up for his administration until he was shot.
+Bellingham was a merchant with a grievance against the government for supposedly not freeing him when he was imprisoned in Russia.
+The assassin was hanged on 18th May.

 “I am murdered…I am murdered”